davejlin/sandwich-order-system/README.md

 * **Castle Windsor** : dependency injection
 * **Entity** : object relational mapping
-* **Moq** : for unit test mocking
+* **Moq** : unit test mocking
 * **SQL Server LocalDB** : database

 Note that SQL Server LocalDB is provided by default in Visual Studio Community Edition 2015.
-The default local database should be named **(localdb)\MSSQLLocalDB**.
+The default local database should be named **(localdb)\MSSQLLocalDB**, which this system requires to function.

 #### Database Seed Data

-Seed data for the items is provided in:
+Seed data for the items are specified in files separated by item names in:
 ```
 sandwich-order-system\src\SandwichOrderSystem\SandwichOrderSystemShared\Data\
 ```